 I love tea!

-I drink several cups a day and firmly believe in the healing powers of all teas: herbal, green, black, red, white, pu-erh, even CBD tea.
-All of it.
+I drink several cups of tea a day for its health benefits and, of course, my own enjoyment.
+I love all different types of tea and firmly believe in the healing power of all teas: herbal, green, black, red, white, pu-erh, even CBD tea.

-I look forward to my morning tea ritual: Wake up, cup of green tea, morning workout, get to work.
+I look forward to my morning tea ritual: Wake up, cup of green tea, meditate, morning workout, get to work.
 Maybe a bowl of matcha mid-morning and various herbal teas throughout the day and before bed.
+Let’s take a look at tea’s health benefits and how to use it to support and enhance your health.

 - Reduces inflammation